AgriCraft/AgriCraft/README.md

 Agricultural farming extended.

 ## Contact [![discord]][discord-link]
-I have a Slack channel where you can contact me for support/suggestions which you don't think fit on this issue tracker.
+I have a Discord channel where you can contact me for support/suggestions which you don't think fit on this issue tracker.
 Also if you want to discuss something with me, this is the place to be!

 ## Supported Versions
 AgriCraft has releases for Minecraft versions 1.7.10 and onwards, status per Minecraft version is as follows: